nathan-au/rpg-mini/README.md

 ### 1. Client Creation
 **Endpoint:** `POST /clients/`
 A client is created with basic information (name, email) and a complexity level (simple, average, complex).
 The complexity determines the number and types of expected documents for all future intakes and is permanent once set.
-For example, a “simple” client only requires a T4 and id, while a “complex” client also requires 5 receipts.
+For example, a "simple" client only requires a T4 and id, while a "complex" client also requires 5 receipts.

 ### 2. Intake Creation
 **Endpoint:** `POST /intakes/`